Nicole Cring contributed 14 points for the Redskins, who took a 28-20 lead into halftime.

 Oxford 39, Delhi 24

 Megan Golden scored a game-high 13 points as Oxford won a road game in the MAC.

 Kaitln Haynes’ eight points paced the Bulldogs (0-6), who play host Davenport on Thursday in the opening round of the Ray Preston Tournament.

 UV 65, Deposit 23

-Justin Hofer scored 13 of his game-high 24 points in the first quarter as Unadilla Valley cruised to a MAC victory at home.
+Jordan Anderson scored 12 of her game-high 22 points in the first quarter and Amanda Off contributed 15 points as Unadilla Valley cruised to a MAC win at home.

 The Storm, who held a 22-6 lead after one quarter, play Hancock on Thursday in the opening round of the Unadilla Valley Holiday Tournament.